Gforky/Face-the-Internet/README.md

 ## Installation
 Before you start you will need the following installed on your machine.
 [Python](https://www.python.org/) & `:/pkg-config` need installing with Brew.

+### Quick Install
+1. Close [this](https://github.com/JohnPett/Face-the-Internet) repository in to the desired location on your local machine.

+2. From inside the repository, run `$ npm install` to get project dependencies.

+3. Once the dependencies have installed, running `$ npm start` will initiate the server and application and run a development version of the application on `htt`

 ### Detailed Install

 #### OpenCV